The SRG/eROSITA all-sky survey. X-ray emission from the warm-hot phase gas in long cosmic filaments: Detected phases of WHIM

-where $\sigma_\mathrm{T}$ is the Thomson scattering cross section, $m_\mathrm{e}$ is the electron mass, $c$ is the speed of light.
+where $\sigma_\mathrm{T}$ is the Thomson scattering cross section, $m_\mathrm{e}$ is the electron mass, and $c$ is the speed of light.
 The profiles of \citet{Tanimura2020-sz} show similar broadening effects as our stacked X-ray profile.
-Therefore, we also convolved the predicted Compton-$y$ profile with the same Gaussian kernel to create a smoothed Compton-$y$ profile as,
+Therefore, we also convolved the predicted Compton-$y$ profile with the same Gaussian kernel to create a smoothed Compton-$y$ profile as

 Given that the phases of the \ac{whim} we detect only contribute a fraction of the total stacked \ac{sz} signal, we tentatively set the upper limit of the $\log y_\mathrm{pd,conv}(0)$ to be -7.5, which is approximately the stacked SZ signal at filament spine reported by \citep{Tanimura2020-sz}.
-We use a likelihood term $P(\log y_\mathrm{pd,conv}(0))=\mathcal{N}(\mu_\mathrm{logy},\sigma_\mathrm{logy})$ as the addition constraint.
-We do not exactly know how much of the total stacked Compton-$y$ is contributed by the X-ray emitting gas, nevertheless, we adopt $\mu_\mathrm{logy}=-8.3$ and $\sigma_\mathrm{logy}=0.5$ in our analysis.
+We used a likelihood term $P(\log y_\mathrm{pd,conv}(0))=\mathcal{N}(\mu_\mathrm{logy},\sigma_\mathrm{logy})$ as the addition constraint.
+We do not know how much of the total stacked Compton-$y$ is contributed by the X-ray-emitting gas.
+Nevertheless, we adopt $\mu_\mathrm{logy}=-8.3$ and $\sigma_\mathrm{logy}=0.5$ in our analysis.
 The combined likelihood function is